nmikhol/apisupport_hosted_fields/README.md

 npm install
 ```

 2. Create a new file called `.env` into the project folder.
-Copy the contents of `credentialsInput.env` in your new `.env` file.
+Copy the contents of `credentialsInput.env` into your new `.env` file.
 Fill the `.env` file with your Braintree sandbox credentials.

 3. To start the application, make sure you are in the project folder and run the following command in terminal

 ```
 npm start
 ```
-4. Visit `localhost:3000` to view the application
+4. Visit `localhost:3000` in your browser to view the application

 ### Navigating the Application